Jordan-Lee-Entertainment/elixire/README.md

   - lunae bunae genserv, 2018
 ```

-Elixire is an image host solution, the v1 was written in PHP,
+Elixire is an image host solution; v1 was written in PHP,
 v2 is being written in Python.

 *(no, we won't write Elixir, read BACKEND.md for the reason)*